Affiliate Disclosure

 How to Check, Step by Step

-- Pop the bonnet and find the dipstick (usually a bright yellow/orange handle).
+- Pop the hood and find the dipstick (usually a bright yellow/orange handle).

 - Pull it out fully and wipe it clean — the reading means nothing until you wipe and re-dip.